marq24/emacberry.com/_docs/1600-locman.md

 ---
 # Overview
-the Location Manager mainly works exactly like the Path Manager - probably the main reason why you would like to access the Location Manager is in oder to configure/enable your AutoSTART and STOP Locations (and tag them as commute start or endpoints).
+the Location Manager mainly works exactly like the Path Manager - probably the main reason why you would like to access the Location Manager is in oder to configure/enable your Auto-START and STOP locations (and tag them as commute start or endpoints).